 The class teacher is responsible for assessing the child's progress against their personal targets.
-All children identified as having SEND have their personal targets and provision documented on a Provision Map which is reviewed termly with the SENDCo.
-Interventions may also be reviewed half termly.
+Children identified as having SEND have their personal targets and provision documented on the school's online tracking system, INSIGHT.
+Interventions are reviewed each half term with the SENDCo.